liamvu2501/tf-aws-autocorrect-sg/README.md

 1. Cloudtrail is enabled in your environment.
 2. Install Terraform.
 Refer to https://www.terraform.io/downloads.html
 3. awscli is configured in your environment.
 Terraform will use your awscli credentials to create the environment.
-You can change the AWS profile in instructions below.
 4. The repo will not work for cross-region.
 You need to deploy this repo to all regions that you want to monitor.